NotDokkaebi/Detection-Lab/README.md

   <li>Installed Syslog and created basic configuration to feed events into Windows Event Viewer</li>
   <li>Splunk Universal Forwarder to ingest Windows Event Logs (Security, System, Application) into SIEM for detection and analysis</li>
   <li>Set up and configured a Linux Ubuntu Server running version 25.10 to host a honeypot</li>
-  <li>SSH'd into Unbutu Server from Kali linux machine to install OpenCanary Honeypot</li>
+  <li>SSH'd into Ubuntu Server from Kali Linux machine to install OpenCanary Honeypot</li>
   <li>Configured honeypot services (SSH, FTP, HTTP) on common attack ports (2222, 21, 8080) to capture brute force and reconnaissance activity</li>
   <li>Deployed a honeypot to capture attacker activity</li>
   <li>Forwarded logs using rsyslog into Splunk using UDP connection over port 514</li>